peterprib/debug/README.md

 ## logger

-Defines a node that will log messages and send to a second port for a set number of messages.
+Defines a node that will log messages, send to a second port and/or send to debug console for a set number of messages.

 ![logger](documentation/logger.JPG "logger")